csound/csound/BUILD.md

 - `USE_LIBSNDFILE=`: in systems where libsndfile is not present, this option can disable this requirement for the build.

+- `USE_LIBSAMPLERATE=`: controls whether libsamplerate (Secret Rabbit Code) is used for high-quality sample rate conversion.
+When disabled, Csound will use linear interpolation for sample rate conversion.
+Default is ON.

 - `BUILD_PLUGINS=`: build all external opcodes as plugin libraries.
 This option is disabled by default.